List of criminal organizations in DC Comics: Men from N.O.W.H.E.R.E. in other media

 In the TV series Doom Patrol, the Bureau of Normalcy is based on the Men from N.O.W.H.E.R.E.

 Menagerie

 During the "Forever Evil" storyline, Cheetah started a group called the Menagerie which consists of animal-like characters like Elephant Man, Hellhound, Lion-Mane, Mäuschen, Primeape, and Zebra-Man.
 Steve Trevor and Killer Frost fought them in the park when working to get the Lasso of Truth from Cheetah.
 While Steve Trevor defeated Cheetah and claimed the Lasso of Truth, Killer Frost froze the Menagerie and escaped.

 Micro/Squad

 A group of CIA operatives who drew the ire of the Atom and were shrunk to six-inches as a consequence.
-Dubbed Micro/Squad, the team led by Blacksnake and including Mr. Baily, Ms. Hubbard, Ginsburg, and Sting became a reoccurring foe of the hero.
+Dubbed Micro/Squad, the team is led by Blacksnake and includes Mr. Baily, Ms. Hubbard, Ginsburg, and Sting.

 Minister Blizzard's gang

 When Minister Blizzard and Shadow-Thief conspired to plunge the Earth into another Ice Age, the former manipulated Captain Cold and the Icicle to help.